kriszyp/lmdb-js/README.md

 You can use the methods `getString()`, `getBinary()`, `getNumber()` and `getBoolean()` to retrieve something, `putString()`, `putBinary()`, `putNumber()` and `putBoolean()` to store something and `del()` to delete something.

-Currently **only string, binary, number and boolean values are supported**, use `JSON.stringify` and `JSON.parse` for complex data structures.
-Because of the nature of LMDB, the data returned by `txn.getStringUnsafe()` and `txn.getBinaryUnsafe()` is only valid until the next `put` operation or the end of the transaction.
-Safer methods `txn.getBinary()` and `txn.getString()` will be garbage collected when there are no references to it.

 **IMPORTANT:** always close your transactions with `abort()` or `commit()` when you are done with them.

 ```javascript